brianwisti/perl6-swampy/README.md

 Usage
 -----

 Really.
 It's a bad idea right now.
-I'm pretty sure it only works on my machine, and only two of the Swampy functions are wrapped.
+I'm pretty sure it only works on my machine, and only a handful of the Swampy functions are wrapped.

 Oh, fine.